 BY: T. Franklin Murphy | August 2018

 Brain science assumes equality.
 No people or nations is greater than the other.
-We can seek better avenues to transcend subjective experience than tearing down others.
+We should seek better ways to improve our lives without tearing down others.

 Science with their technical talk of synaptic connections, chemical reactions, and evolutionary determinism disturb the delicate mystique of humanness.
 We cringe when science impinges on personal freedom, romance, and self-discipline.
 Does accepting science diminish our sense of personal worth?
 I want to be more than a phenomenon of chance evolved from a hydrothermal vent.
 Human societies throughout history have attacked science for deviating from the spectacular with more ordinary explanations.
 The sciences challenge generational beliefs, shaking the foundations of human godliness.